 Registrants who are temporarily inactive – health leave are not licensed to practise medicine, including the practice of non-clinical medicine, providing medical advice and prescribing medications.

 Upon return to active licensure, registrants may be required to consent to health monitoring for a period of time.
 This occupational health monitoring is similar to the model of care physicians provide for other patients with safety-sensitive occupations, such as airline pilots.

 Health monitoring reports must confirm that the registrant

 - continues to be a patient of the treating physician,

 - continues to be medically fit to practise medicine.

 Health monitoring is intended to be non-intrusive.
 Occasionally, and in specific situations, more detailed health reports may be requested.
 The duration of health monitoring depends on the advice of the treating physician(s), but is also at the discretion of the College.

 The College’s approach to health issues is a collegial one, recognizing that some physicians find it difficult to be patients or to recognize that personal illness may necessitate a reduction in workload or a withdrawal from practice.
 These situations can be complicated by negative financial or insurance issues.

-Registrants can be assured that the College health monitoring department employees are compassionate and sensitive when discussing confidential health issues.
+Registrants can be assured that employees in the health monitoring department will be compassionate and sensitive when discussing confidential health issues.
 To speak confidentially with a College health monitor or the deputy registrar, registrants can call 604-733-7758 extension 2630.
 Some registrants find it useful to have legal advice too, and may consider contacting the Canadian Medical Protective Association at 1-800 267-6522.